FHantke/brave-browser-wiki/Brave-Wallet.md

 Bitcoin and Ethereum generate addresses in different ways, but they share the same key derivation implementations as BIP-32 compatible wallets.

 The Brave wallet implements BIP-32 (HD wallet), BIP-39 (Mnemonic keywords), BIP-43 (Multipurpose HD wallet structure), and BIP-44 (Multicurrency and multi account wallets).

+The mnemonic words are encrypted with AES-GCM symmetric encryption and stored in preferences with the user passphrase.

+Which account paths are created / derived are stored in preferences as well.
+We will support discovery of them when restoring too via https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account-discovery

+Bitcoin and Ethereum use an elliptic curve named secp256k1.
+We use Boring SSL in Brave, but that library does not support secp256k1.
+Instead we use `libsecp256k1` from [Bitcoin Core](https://github.com/bitcoin/bitcoin).